 Jenna also created GBA’s Inspire Speaker Series, which brings national and local experts and leaders to Pittsburgh to share their passion and knowledge to inspire the creation of healthy and high performing places where we live, work, learn, and play.
 In its sixth season, the Series has included over 36 events with approximately 80 experts reaching an audience of over 7,000 individuals from local businesses, communities, government, and schools.
 The Series is also complemented by various shoulder events, including community tours and visits, school projects, Civic Dinners, book clubs, speaker dinners, and more, with the hopes of creating stronger relationships and connections locally to advance projects, ideas, and partnerships.

 As GBA’s project and outreach manager, Jenna previously provided technical assistance to projects, organizations and communities throughout Western Pennsylvania; led GBA’s branch efforts in Northwest PA and the Laurel Highlands; oversaw GBA’s Resource Center (now Knowledge Network), which included answering inquiries, updating online information, developing print publications, and creating reference and database materials; and assisted with facilitation of the Pittsburgh Climate Initiative.
 Previously, Jenna worked at the Southern Environmental Law Center and University of Pittsburgh School of Law, and provided consulting services on sustainability projects.

-Jenna holds B.A. degrees in environmental studies and public policy analysis from the University of North Carolina at Chapel Hill.
+Jenna holds Bachelor of Art degrees in environmental studies and public policy analysis from the University of North Carolina at Chapel Hill.
 During her time there, she actively participated in campus renewable energy, sustainable development, and social justice projects.
 She also studied international risk assessment and energy policy in Cambridge, England, where she helped develop global warming models and sustainable policies to address climate change.
 She holds accreditations in LEED, Living Future Challenge (LFA), and RESET standards and certification systems.